Grateful-Forest/OpenGOAL-Monster-Tools/README.md

 ![Navmesh](https://github.com/user-attachments/assets/21cf6645-7de2-492b-bf42-3eaaba11073d)

 Features:
-- Easily create any shape for monster navigation by drawing it in Blender.
+- Easily make any shape for monster navigation by drawing it in Blender.
-- Use any shape without needing to worry about triangulation.
+- Use any shape without worrying about triangulation.
-- Click and drag path points to create monster paths when idle.
+- Click and drag paths to create monster paths when idle.
 - Add 3D spheres to define obstacles in 3D space.
 - Paint regions to indicate where monsters should jump.
-- Automatically format complex use-cases with a single-click code exporter.
+- Automatically format complex use-cases in a single-click.

 Instructions:
 1. Install the add-on in Blender.